tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/Activities/11-Stu_Categorical_Evaluation/README.md

 3. Sort the plot so that **BEDROOMS**, **TOTALROOMS**, and **FULLBATHS** are sorted in ascending order.

+4. Explore the data and try and spot various trends/patterns in the data.

 ### Challenge

 Find a teammate who has also finished early, and work with them to analyze the data and interpret the **story** of Alleghany real estate property assessments and the evidenced trends of association.